Free expat tax extension icon

 Guanacaste Province, Costa RicaGuanacaste, Costa Rica.
 PHOTO CREDIT: PEXELS

-This sunny province is a hotspot for American expats who retire in Costa Rica for beaches and nature.
-Popular towns like Tamarindo offer safety and strong social scenes.
-The lifestyle is laid-back yet connected.
-Petty theft happens in tourist zones but overall safety is solid.
+This sunny province is a hotspot for American expats drawn to beaches and outdoor living.
+Popular towns like Tamarindo offer safety and strong social scenes – the lifestyle is laidback yet connected.
+Petty theft in tourist zones is the main thing to watch for.

 Ojochal